How to Reduce Chargebacks – WizoPay Tips

 At its core, a chargeback is defined as a charge that is ultimately returned to a customer if they successfully dispute an item on their account.
 Although they can be nominal at times and not cause major issues, large chargebacks can cause business owners unnecessary fees and customer attrition, not to mention a pounding headache.

-In this blog, we’ll review the types of chargebacks and five tips for reducing them.
+In this blog, we’ll review the different types and how to reduce chargebacks.

 The main 4 types of chargebacks are:

 - Criminal fraud: When a credit card is stolen and used in a purchase

 - Merchant error: When the merchant accidentally charges for the incorrect amount or duplicate charge

 - Service error: When a merchant experiences a chargeback because of misrepresentation of products or services

 - Friendly fraud: When a customer changes their mind about a purchase or does not recognize the purchase on their statement

 - AVS (Address Verification System) requires cardholders to list their billing address with credit card information when running a card, not present transaction.

 - CVC (Card Verification Code) requires cardholders to enter a three-digit security code found on the back of the credit card when entering a transaction.